rancher/dashboard/docusaurus/docs/testing/e2e-test.md

 - `TEST_BASE_URL`, the address of your instance
 - `TEST_SKIP_SETUP=true`, we avoid setup as your instance is already set

+> Note: If you want to generate code coverage information, you must enable code instrumentation by setting `TEST_INSTRUMENT` to `true`.

 Finally run one of the 2 commands:

 - `yarn cy:open`, if you want to select the tests